 Topic 2 – Residential schools and Indigenous organization, resistance and resilience

-In this Unit, we look at an example of how Indigenous people are struggling with the structures and effects of colonialism through expressions of Indigenous resurgence.
+In this Unit, we look at an example of how Indigenous people are struggling with the structures and effects of settler colonialism through expressions of Indigenous resurgence.
 We focus on attempts at reconciliation following the closing of Canada’s last residential school in 1996.
 The residential school system extends back to the early days of the country, and links to past and ongoing pieces of colonial legislation, such as the Indian Act.
 The important work of reconciliation and healing linked to these processes faces challenges as well as successes.
 It highlights strong examples of Indigenous organization, resistance, and resiliency, as well as of the multi-generational impacts of colonial policies and practices.

-In this topic, we shift our focus on Indigenous peoples to explore some of the ‘big picture’ questions involved in technology development more generally.
+In this topic, we shift our focus to explore some of the ‘big picture’ questions involved in technology development more generally.
 We will introduce some of the theories around these issues.
 Science and Technology Studies is an academic field of study that explores the ways that people interact with technologies.
 In particular, the theory of the “social shaping of technology” offers us a way to think about these processes.
 We discover that technologies are impacted by both social action and physical constraints.
-Critical authors like Robert McChesney show us how power is always involved in the ways that technologies are designed and used.
+Critical authors like Robert McChesney and Marissa Duarte show us how power is always involved in the ways that technologies are designed and used.
 The social shaping approach to studying technology does not reflect a level playing field.
 Instead, it is structured as a field of conflict and compromise between different groups, from powerful multinational corporations to local communities.

 Topic 5 – The network society and development of broadband networks and applications: Introducing the Kukenah Network

-Sociologists are researching how the social shaping of technology plays out across political, economic, cultural, and social contexts.
+Scholars are researching how the social shaping of technology plays out across political, economic, cultural, and social contexts.
 As broadband networks and applications increasingly saturate our lives, they are being shaped and re-shaped by different forces that reflect many of the inequalities that persist in our offline lives.
-In this section we explore these issues and look at how people are taking on their own technology development projects.
+In this section we explore these issues and look at how people and communities are taking on their own technology development projects.